 And Jesus told this parable: “A man had a fig tree planted in his vineyard; and he came seeking fruit on it and found none.
 And he said to the vinedresser, ‘Lo, these three years I have come seeking fruit on this fig tree, and I find none.
 Cut it down; why should it use up the ground?’
 And he answered him, ‘Let it alone, sir, this year also, till I dig about it and put on manure.
 And if it bears fruit next year, well and good; but if not, you can cut it down’” (Luke 13:1-9).

 Moses had spent forty years to cement the twelve plus tribes into a nation, but the fruit of unity and the faith in Yahweh was not as apparent as he had hoped.
 All of Moses’ work ended with the death of one whole generation, forty years younger than he was.
-On top of it, Moses had disqualified himself from finishing the work he was entrusted with and could not enter Canaan.
+On top of it, Moses had disqualified himself from finishing the work he was entrusted with and so he could not enter Canaan.
 When Israel finally arrived at the border of the promised land, Moses on Mount Ebal with the elders, made his last plea to his people.

 Now Moses and the elders of Israel commanded the people, saying, “Keep all the commandment which I command you this day.
 And on the day you pass over the Jordan to the land which the LORD your God gives you, you shall set up large stones, and plaster them with plaster; and you shall write upon them all the words of this law, when you pass to enter the land which the LORD your God gives you, a land flowing with milk and honey, as the LORD, the God of your fathers, has promised you.
 And when you have passed over the Jordan, you shall set up these stones, concerning which I command you this day, on Mount Ebal, and you shall plaster them with plaster.
 And there you shall build an altar to the LORD your God, an altar of stones; you shall lift up no iron tool upon them.
 You shall build an altar to the LORD your God of unhewn stones; and you shall offer burnt offerings on it to the LORD your God; and you shall sacrifice peace offerings and shall eat there; and you shall rejoice before the LORD you God.
 And you shall write upon the stones all the words of this law ver painly.”